LizeDeWet/aci-bench-variants/README.md

 https://www.nature.com/articles/s41597-023-02487-3

 The ACI-Bench dataset contains synthetic doctor–patient dialogues paired with corresponding note summaries of the primary care visit.
-The original dataset files are located in:

-/original/

 ### 2. ASR-Degraded Variant (Created for Further Research)
 To evaluate model resilience to imperfect ASR transcription, an ASR-degraded version of the dialogue transcripts was created.